clelandlab/quick/docs/Tutorials/qick.md

 Assemble the hardware.
 Note that all the mode switches should be left, except the 0 should be right(on).

 Use the [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) to write the PYNQ operating system into the SD card.
 The system image can be downloaded [here](https://www.xilinx.com/bin/public/openDownload?filename=zcu208_v3.0.1.zip).
 Note that we are using [PYNQ](https://www.pynq.io/boards.html) 3.0.1 for ZCU208 here.
-If you are using ZCU216 hardware, you need to do an extra step below.
+It also works for ZCU216, and you need to indicate the board running the qick install script below.

 > There is no official support for PYNQ on ZCU216.
 You can also use the PYNQ 2.7.0 image [here](https://drive.google.com/file/d/10kDKrEqA4l0_S3ysTlWbbOHgTsV0Zpyq/view?usp=sharing), as provided by this [Github issue](https://github.com/sarafs1926/ZCU216-PYNQ/issues/1).